GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E02_MythTrack.md

 Carl standing in front of Air Force One halting the airplane invokes a Truman Show scene of Truman standing in the middle of the street with his hands halting the hive mind / actors in their cars.
 Going off-script.

 This show opens a lot of Finnegans Wake out-of-band associations to other science fiction media stories.
 The audience is going wilding on associations.

+&nbsp;

+&npbs;

+## Meta Metaphors

+Some of my markdown heading titles on this page for Tracks use comma, others use dash, others have none at all.
+James Joyce Book Title absence voids.